ibm-cloud-docs/monitoring/api.md

 * `createdOn`
 * `modifiedOn`

 Then make your desired modifications.
-Example dashboard.json:
+For example, a dashboard.json looks as follows:

 ```
 {